 Hmm, what if the share price falls below your strike price to $200 or even lower $100 in the next 30 days?

 First of all, it’s extremely unlikely for the share price to fall more than 20% or 50% in such a short time, especially since the underlying company has very solid fundamentals and is very profitable.

 But if this extremely low probability event does happen, you would have to buy 100 shares of DocuSign at $230 even when the current share price is at $200 or $100.

 So, there is the risk of selling put options.

-The way to mitigate your risk is to ONLY sell put options on good stocks that you don’t mind to hold for the long term.
+The way to mitigate your risk is to ONLY sell put options on good stocks that you don’t mind holding for the long term.